roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-03 ****** bydawn1958© "You did what with butch Wendy?
+"You did what with butch Wendy?
 She's the biggest dyke in the school!"
 Sally proclaimed and it only took a threatening move to make Kerri talk.
 "Wendy took me into the staff washroom and she, she, she," Kerri whispered but didn't know how to admit the sins.

  A quick glance at Sally's stern face was all Kerri needed and she spoke in a soft, meek voice as she couldn't take another spanking.
 "She took my panties off and fingered me right there in the washroom," she said and looked for approval.
 Seeing that Sally was not satisfied and wanted more sordid details, Kerri added.
 "She finger fucked me and pulled my clitty until I orgasmed.
 Oh it made me feel so guilty as I should never have let her do that to me," the distraught woman whispered and they all heard.